munshkr/fmtribe/README.md

 To select one of the eight channels, use keys 1 through 8.

+Press Alt + StepKey to define microsteps (upto 3 for now).

 ### Instrument Editor ###

 To customize the parameters of an instrument, press the Tab key, select a field